SaurabhYen/delta-batch/README.md

 # delta-batch
-this is just a description
+this is just a description.